OpenGeoVis/espatools/README.rst

 Usage
 ^^^^^

-We think `espatools` is easy to use; give it a try and let us know what you think as this is just the beta-release!
+We think `espatools` is easy to use; give it a try and let us know what you think as this is just the alpha-release!
 See `this Jupyter Notebook`_ for a demonstration of some simple plotting after reading Landsat imagery.

 .. _this Jupyter Notebook: https://github.com/OpenGeoVis/espatools/blob/master/Example.ipynb